Blosc/c-blosc2/ROADMAP.md

   - Tutorials/book: besides the API docstrings, more documentation materials should be provided, like tutorials or a book about Blosc (or at least, the beginnings of it).
 Due to its adoption in GitHub and Jupyter notebooks, one of the most extended and useful markup systems is MarkDown, so this should also be the first candidate to use here.

 * Wrappers for other languages: Python and Java are the most obvious candidates, but others like R or Julia would be nice to have.
 Still not sure if these should be produced and maintained by the Blosc development team, or leave them for third-party players that would be interested.
 [The steering [council discussed this](https://github.com/Blosc/governance/blob/master/steering_council_minutes/2020-03-26.md), and probably just the Python wrapper should be maintained by Blosc maintainers themselves, while the other languages should be maintained by the community.]
+Update: we have got a grant from the PSF for producing a Python wrapper; thanks guys!

 * It would be nice to use [LGTM](https://lgtm.com), a CI-friendly analyzer for security.

 * Lock support for super-chunks: when different processes are accessing concurrently to super-chunks, make them to sync properly by using locks, either on-disk (frame-backed super-chunks), or in-memory.
 Such a lock support would be configured in build time, so it could be disabled with a cmake flag.

+* Support for network storage.
+Sparse storage already supports disk I/O, but it could be nice to expand this support to network I/O (using S3, HDFS or others).
+We need to consider which backends are more useful for users, and also that the implementation should be feasible (read: reasonably simple) for a C library as C-Blosc2.

 Outreaching